roboleary/LeapTrainer.js/README.md

 	{"name":"Halt","data":[[1.940999984741211,8.213000297546387,...'}

 Since the training data format may change between controller sub-classes, it is not necessarily true that gestures exported from one LeapTrainer Controller sub-class will be compatible with another.
-For example, the [neural network controller](#Subclassing) adds an encoded trained neural network to the export format so that networks don't need to be re-trained on import.
+For example, the [neural network controller](#sub-classing-the-leaptrainercontroller) adds an encoded trained neural network to the export format so that networks don't need to be re-trained on import.

-## <a id="Options"></a>Options
+## Options

 Options can be passed to the LeapTrainer.Controller constructor like so: